react-native-community/template/README.md

 ## About

-This monorepository contains tools and helpers for React Native projects in form of a Command Line Tool (or CLI).
-This CLI is used directly by the `react-native` package and is not intended for use directly.
-We update it independently of React Native itself.
+This repository contains the template used by the React Native Community's Command Line Tool (or CLI) to bootstrap a React Native project.

 ## License